Mrinmoy-Barua/UploadFile/README.md

 ## Outcome

-After uploading the CSV file, it will redirect to the result page where it shows total expenses  per month (month appears as number format)
+After uploading the CSV file, it will redirect to the result page where it shows total expenses  per month (month appears as number format).
+This is to note that DB is not empty.

 ## Delete stored data
 App's DB contents some pre stored data and to delete existing data follow the steps